When someone asks how to make bsonsai, I take a deep breath. There are many answers to this question!

 Set your tree on a turntable.

 Keep turning your plant.
 Study it.
-Try to imagine it as a bonsai.
+Try to imagine it as a bonsai tree.
 Find the front.
 Observe the branch placement.

 (If you purchased a “finished bonsai” and you like the way it looks … the goal is to keep it that way.)

-If you are creating your own bonsai, in order to prune properly you must have a plan.
-If you have a good teacher or read a good book, you now have a plan.
+If you are just learning how to make bonsai, in order to prune properly you must have a plan.
+If you have a good teacher or read a good book, you probably have a plan.

 The first thing to cut is what you know you don’t want!